-I'm Jian, and I'm here to share some valuable insights I learned while working at a fast-growing startup.
-While the essential skills and techniques in this article are especially applicable to junior engineers, they're also crucial to anyone at any stage in their career.
+I'm Jian, and I'm here to share some valuable insights I learned while working at a fast-growing startup as a junior software engineer.
+While the essential skills and techniques in this article are especially applicable to junior software engineers, they're also crucial to anyone at any stage in their career.

-In fact, these strategies helped me excel as a Junior Engineer, and got me top scores during my performance review.
+In fact, these strategies helped me excel as a junior software engineer, and got me top scores during my performance review.
 I achieved this by applying a combination of soft and technical skills to rapidly unblock myself at work.

 In this post, I'll share why it's important to ask questions, and how to do so effectively.

 Junior software engineers are often overwhelmed by information -- it's difficult to glean what to learn, let alone how to learn effectively.
 If you add the fact that your coworkers are often "too busy" to help, you're left with an overwhelming fear of not knowing what to do.

 This might result in over-learning to compensate for your imposter syndrome or being too afraid to ask for help because you're worried about wasting someone's time.
 However, it's this very mindset that's preventing you from further growing.
 Meanwhile, your coworkers are zooming past you with little time to waste, like the Rabbit, in Alice in Wonderland – so what do you do?